 Media Objects List

 Media Objects: When you click on the Media list there are several choices to make depending on how media items are stored on the server.
-On the Underwood Family Tree website for example, we have placed our images in folders (images of birth certificates in a ‘birth‘ folder, death certificates in a ‘death‘ folder, images of people in a ‘people‘ folder, etc.).
+On my own website for example, I have placed our images in folders (images of birth certificates in a ‘birth‘ folder, death certificates in a ‘death‘ folder, images of people in a ‘people‘ folder, etc.).
 So your first option is to use the drop down menu to select the correct folder.
 If you click on the ‘Search‘ button at this stage you will be presented with a list of every media item in your selected folder (all media items in the ‘births’ folder for example.
 The next drop down menu allows you to select what type of media you want listing.
 For example you may want a listing of all the ‘Certificates’, or all the ‘Maps’, or all the ‘Video’.
 If your particular Webtrees site is very large you may want to use both filters (for example, selecting ‘wedding’ as the folder and ‘video for the media would give you a list of all weddings that have had their video uploaded to the site (if any).

 Place Hierarchy List